birukbelihu/BlurMe/README.md

 <h2>BlurMe</h2>

-<p>BlurMe Is A Simple Face Blurring In A Live Camera Using Computer Vision & Deep Learning</p>
+<p>BlurMe Is A Simple Face Blurring App In A Live Camera Using Computer Vision & Deep Learning</p>

 <p>